For more details see how the Delivery Date for Magento 2 extension works.

-Creating a time interval is the easiest way to cross several days in a row out of your timetable.
+Creating a date interval is the easiest way to cross several days in a row out of your timetable.
 All the existing intervals are displayed on the grid.
 Please go to Sales → Delivery Date → Exceptions: Date Intervals to view the current intervals and create new ones.

 Stores - You can set delivery date exceptions separately for each store.

 From Day/Month/Year - Set up the exact date from which the rule should apply.
-In this example the starting day will be the 18th of June 2017.
+In this example, the starting day will be the 18th of June 2017.

 To Day/Month/Year - define the ending date, till which the rule should work.
 We've set the ending date to the 26th of June 2017.